 Significant positive personal and family history for atopies and allergies is often documented.
 The child is often sick with about 15% being in shock, and a significant subset presenting with moderate failure to thrive and anemia.
 Methemoglobinemia, academia and acute hypoalbuminea mark FPIES.

-The standard evaluation for IgE-mediated allergic disorders comprises of various tests, such as food prick skin test, peripheral blood eosinophil titer, total IgE and serum food allergen IgE levels is normal.
+The standard evaluation for IgE-mediated allergic disorders comprises of various tests, such as the food prick skin test, peripheral blood eosinophil titer, total IgE and serum food allergen IgE levels are normal.

 Treatment typically resorts to the elimination of the trigger protein from a diet with the often addition of casein hydrolysate.
 Symptoms resolve within 3-10 days of elimination of the culprit molecule.
 CM allergies naturally regress by about 2 years of age.

 Food protein-induced enteropathy

 Enteropathy presents up to 2 years of age with most commonly implicated protein molecules being CM and soy.
 Breast milk is the source of these culprit compounds.
 The clinical picture involves moderate diarrhea with seldom rectal bleeding, intermittent vomiting and moderate edema.
 Moderate hypoalbuminea is the only laboratory marker.
 Allergy evaluation is remarkable for being normal.
 The treatment involves the elimination of the culprit protein.

 With allergic reaction to wheat protein, celiac disease etio-pathogenesis is well documented in literature.

 Heiner’s syndrome (pulmonary hemosiderosis)

 Cow’s milk (CM) protein-induced iron deficiency anemia